learn-co-curriculum/dsc-inheritance/README.md

 > “I will always choose a lazy person to do a hard job.
 Because a lazy person will find an easy way to do it.” - Bill Gates

-Good programmers try to follow the D.R.Y. rule, which stands for **_Don't Repeat Yourself!_** In the example above, we find ourselves having to type the same lines of code over and over again--the attributes in each class, the same method names (even though the bodies of the functions will likely be different), again and again.
-This violates our D.R.Y. rule!
+Good programmers try to follow the D.R.Y. rule, which stands for **_Don't Repeat Yourself!_** In the example above, you have to type the same lines of code over and over again--the attributes in each class, the same method names (even though the bodies of the functions will likely be different), again and again.
+This violates the D.R.Y. rule!
 Luckily, we can restructure our code in an intelligent way that will allow us to accomplish the same thing without repeating anything by using **_Inheritance_**!

 ## Our First Subclass